citp/privacy-policy-historical/e/ee/eet/eetindia.co.in.md

 **COOKIES**

 **What is a cookie?**
-A cookie is a text-only string of information that a website transfers to the cookie file of the browser on your computer's hard disk, so as to help the website remember who you are, amongst other things.
+A cookie is a text-only string of information that a website transfers to the cookie file of the browser on your computer or mobile device, so as to help the website remember who you are, amongst other things.

 A cookie will typically contain the name of the domain from which the cookie has come, the "lifetime" of the cookie, and a value, usually a randomly generated unique number.